The Day of Terror

 In his memoir The Devil in France, the German-Jewish novelist Lion Feuchtwanger looked back on the historical circumstances that had resulted in his internment in a French prison in Tunisia during World War I, and driven him into exile in southern France following Hitler’s ascent to power, and his internment in French concentration camps during World War II before he subsequently found another exile and salvation in New York.
 Feuchtwanger reached the following conclusions:

-‘There are as many rationally adequate explanations as one may wish for the particular course of my own trifling experiences no less than for the issues of greater moment on which they depended.
+There are as many rationally adequate explanations as one may wish for the particular course of my own trifling experiences no less than for the issues of greater moment on which they depended.
 Ingenious minds stand ready to enumerate those reasons – economic reasons, biological, sociological, psychological reasons, reasons deriving from one or another of the philosophies of the universe.
 I myself, for that matter, could write a book on the subject, sharpening my wits to find logical concatenations.

 Deep down in my heart, however, I know that I have not the slightest understanding of the causes of the barbaric turmoil in which all of us are writhing…Some day, one may guess, “all the documents” will be available.
 But what of that?
 At the most we shall know only a little more about the immediate causes and consequences of this or that particular fact.
-The judgment we pass on the course of events as a whole will still be a matter solely of the interpreter’s temperament and throw light only on him.’
+The judgment we pass on the course of events as a whole will still be a matter solely of the interpreter’s temperament and throw light only on him.

 As for the attack in France, who can ‘understand’ why a Muslim employee decapitated his boss and left the head on a fence before driving a vehicle into a gas factory?
-Ultimately, those who organized or inspired these repulsive acts are trying to communicate some ‘message.’
-Like the ‘tooth fairy’ serial killer in Michael Mann’s Manhunter, they want us – Muslims and non-Muslims alike – to ‘feel awe’ at their power and cower before them.
+When things like this happen, we want to say something, and we need to, because acts of violence like these are intended to shock us into silence.

 Bergen-Belsen is a reminder of why evil needs to be confronted and why the case for liberal democracy has to be remade each generation.
 Western values have to be rigorously defended and promoted in schools.
 Rights to free speech or assembly should be respected, of course, but laws necessary to root out extremism and defend liberty may prove decisive in this struggle.

 Perhaps most importantly, the West must possess the capacity to resist terrorism with military means.
 There is an understandable reluctance to commit troops anywhere on the ground.
 But there is also a pressing need to do as much as is reasonably possible to push back the advance of Islamists in the Middle East.
-For the moment, the highest priority should be given to securing the Mediterranean border. ‘
+For the moment, the highest priority should be given to securing the Mediterranean border.

 And above all more war abroad, including the unpalatable possibility of troops ‘on the ground’.
 And the Mediterranean ‘border’ must be ‘secured’ – presumably against the migrants who are trying to cross it who have nothing to do with ‘radical Islam’ – in order to address the collapse of the Libyan state that took place as a result of the last war that the West just had no choice but to fight.